All Episodes

 Poll found that nearly half of all white voters without college degrees say that the economy is improving, and most give Obama some credit.

-So that's I just I did not find all this stuff.
+So that's I just not find all this stuff.

-I've just thrown it in the pot here, folks, for you to stir yourself.
+I'm just throwing it into the pot here, folks, for you to stir yourself.

-Then there's also this quote from uh one poll respondent, Dana Hogan of Cincinnati.
+Then there is also this quote from one poll respondent, Dana Hogan of Cincinnati.

-She said, Do I really think we're gonna go back to the point where women won't be able to have abortions or birth control is gonna get rationed that just silly.
+She said, Do I really think we're going to go back to the point where women won't be able to have abortions or birth control is going to get rationed?

 I don't believe any of that.

-Some women do still get really really riled up by that, but I think it's a scare technical.
+Some women do still get really, really riled up by that, but I think it's a scare tech.

 Well, the Obama campaign does, yes.